Sri Lanka, a country of contrasts and excitement, has, for centuries, made globetrotters fall in love with it in no time.

 Route 3: Ella to Sri Pada

-Ella is home to the miniature version of Adam’s peak called ‘The Little Adam’s Peak.’
-The 1141-m tall summit is located just 1.2 miles away from the town.
+Ella is home to the miniature version of Adam’s peak named ‘The Little Adam’s Peak.’
+The 1141-m tall summit is just 1.2 miles away from the town.
 The train journey from Ella to Sri Pada will give you a tantalizing glimpse of the city.
 Usually, the duration of the journey takes about four to five hours, depending upon the weather.
 Visitors christen this train journey as a highlight of their adventure to Sri Lanka.

 Route 4: Hatton to Sri Pada